chrisweb/chris.lu/README_WIP.md

 because in this case the image is very small in size (200 bytes), this solution is acceptable, for SVGs that are much bigger this solution does not seem ideal as most of the SVG markup is duplicated and only the SVG fill color changes

-option B: solves the problem of having the SVG twice in our css styles, by using a different technique to add the SVG to our button (or box), instead of using the css property `background-image`, we use the css property `mask-image`, the catch here is that you lose support for older browsers (like internet explorer) and some mobile browsers, you can have a look at the compatibility on the [can I use "css property: mask-image"](https://caniuse.com/mdn-css_properties_mask-image) website
+option C: solves the problem of having the SVG twice in our css styles, by using a different technique to add the SVG to our button (or box), instead of using the css property `background-image`, we use the css property `mask-image`, the catch here is that you lose support for older browsers (like internet explorer) and some mobile browsers, you can have a look at the compatibility on the [can I use "css property: mask-image"](https://caniuse.com/mdn-css_properties_mask-image) website

 when using a **mask-image** instead of a **background-image**, the advantage is that we can set the background-color to whatever we want, because our SVG is just being used as a mask and not an image, hence we can change the background color on hover to whatever we want, the result is the same as with option A but we are using less code to achieve it